The Art of Plumbing Renovations: Turning Functional Systems into Design Features

 1. Choose Materials That Complement Your Style

-2. Play With Placement
+2. Get Adventurous With Placement

-3. Invest in High-Quality Fixtures
+3. Use High-Quality Fixtures

 4. Consider Energy Efficiency and Sustainability

-5. Focus on Cohesion
+5. Highlight Cohesion